Docimium: Episcopal see

-Docimeaen Marble
+Docimaean Marble

 Pantheon, Rome.
-White Docimian marble is used on the floor and some of the columns such as the two protruding columns of the main apse.
-The white Docimian color on the floor is very dominant.
+White Docimaean marble is used on the floor and some of the columns such as the two protruding columns of the main apse.
+The white Docimaean color on the floor is very dominant.

 Historically marble from Docimium was generally referred to as "Docimeaen marble" or "Synnadic marble".
-Docimian marble was highly admired and valued for its unique colors and fine grained quality by ancient people such as the Romans.
-When the Romans took control over Docimian quarries, they were impressed by the beautiful color combinations of Docimian Pavonazzetto, which is a type of white marble with purple veins.
+Docimaean marble was highly admired and valued for its unique colors and fine grained quality by ancient people such as the Romans.
+When the Romans took control over Docimaean quarries, they were impressed by the beautiful color combinations of Docimaean Pavonazzetto, which is a type of white marble with purple veins.
 These colours which streaked the white marble, taken from the city's holy mountain, were attributed to the drops of blood from the dying god Attis.
 Emperors such as Augustus, Trajan and Hadrian made extensive use of Docimaean marble to many of their major building projects.
 These include the Pantheon, Trajan's Forum and the Basilica Aemilia (see the main article on Pavonazzo marble for a list of buildings including Docimaean marble).